Landry Bretheau: Manipulate Condensed Matter at the Single Fermion Level

 Landry Bretheau’s work consists of engineering hybrid architectures combining superconducting circuits and low-dimensional conductors in order to isolate novel electronic states and manipulate their quantum states coherently.
 In addition to its fundamental interest, this line of research could make it possible to identify new elementary quantum systems favorable for quantum information processing.

-Landry Bretheau is an assistant professor in the Department of Physics at École Polytechnique with a researcher position at the Irradiated Solids Laboratory (LSI*).
+Landry Bretheau is Professor in the Department of Physics at École Polytechnique with a researcher position at the Laboratory of Condensed Matter Physics (PMC*).
 He graduated from École Polytechnique (X2005) and carried out his Ph.D. at the CEA Saclay.
 He then conducted two successive post-docs at ENS (France) and MIT (USA).
 His work has enabled him to make major contributions in the fields of mesoscopic superconductivity and quantum circuits, with the publication of remarkable articles in the scientific journals Nature, Science, and Physical Review as well as obtaining the École Polytechnique Thesis Award.

 In 2017, he joined École Polytechnique to work on a new research theme with his colleague, Jean-Damien Pillet.
 To develop this new activity, Landry Bretheau was awarded a Young Team Fellowship from École Polytechnique and a Young Researcher Grant from the French National Research Agency, ANR JCJC.
 Most recently, he was awarded the prestigious 2020 Nicholas Kurti Science Prize.